mrochelle23/Canticlassics/docs/hl_tasks.md

 - Expected time to complete: Completed
 - Responsible: Joan

+5. Retrieve all necessary photos for the website
+- Description: Retrieve all necessary photos for the HTML pages.
+- Expected time to complete: Completed
+- Responsible: Joan

 ## Uncompleted Tasks
 1. Perform load and performance testing.
-- Description: Tests to assure that the website is functioning up to standard.
+- Description: Tests to ensure that the website is functioning up to standard.
 - Expected time to complete: March 25, 2025
 - Responsible: Joan